Are the concerns of food and using the toilet stopping or ever stopped you to visit China? If you answer "yes", such worries are probably unnecessary.

 Clean western toilets are often available in airports, starred hotels, popular attraction sites, higher-end restaurants, foreign-owned chains like KFC or McDonald's, and malls.
 These establishments and properties usually employ western sanitation techniques.
 Signs meaning western toilets can be found on the stall doors.
 Sometimes if you encounter a "disabled" toilet, quite often it is western style.

 When traveling with Odyssey Tours in cities, finding a sit-down toilet is never a problem.
 The hotels we recommend have modern toilets, and some are equipped with disabled-friendly ones.
 Touring out doesn't mean you have to hold it - your private guide well knows where these lovely bowls are located.
 If it's not available in sight or within walking distance, your driver is always happy to take you there.

-A fine example of bathroom of Odyssey Tours' hotel selection.
+A fine example of the bathroom of Odyssey Tours' hotel selection.

 Even when you've "got to go", the traditional style facilities are really not that bad.
-Squat toilet is widely used not only in Asia but also can be found in some places of Europe and Middle East.
+The squat is widely used not only in Asia but also can be found in some places in Europe and the Middle East.
 Likely as not, you won't have to use one; if you do, it's all part of the experience.
 Suggestion from our past guests is that an open mind and a sense of humor make things easier.
 Just be prepared and you will be fine.
 Tissues are no fuzz either - your Odyssey Tours guide will carry enough packets for your convenience and make sure the toilet is safe to use.

 Having a passionate local as a private guide saves a lot of hassle!
 (Photo: Odyssey Tours guest Jane Taylor)